 You can also manually assign a node ID to the new process you are adding to the cluster by adding ": node_ID." after the process_name.
-For MySQL Cluster Manager 1.3.3 and earlier, trying to manually assign node IDs less than 49 for ndb_mgmd, mysqld, or ndbapi fails with an error; the restriction, however, has been lifted since MySQL Cluster Manager 1.3.4.
-Nevertheless, you are still recommended to follow the best practice of reserving node ID 1 to 48 for data nodes.
+You are still recommended to follow the best practice of reserving node ID 1 to 144 for data nodes.
 The following command adds two ndbd processes with node IDs 10 and 11 on hosts tonfisk and flundra, respectively, to mycluster: